mtriedl/data-analyst-interview/README.md

 * Which artist is created the most artwork by total surface area?
 * Did any artists have artwork acquired during their lifetime?
 * Please review the quality of the data, and present any issues
-* Please group the artworks into as many clusters as you feel is appropriate, using attributes from both the artist and artworks tables, and assign each artwork to this new cluster.

-# The test submission
+# The submission

-Our preferred response is an annotated Jupyter notebook.
-However, clear responses using Excel or any other text editor will be accepted, provided both the response to each question and your workings are demonstrated.
+Your response should be well annotated in the chosen format.
+If Excel or SQL are used, be sure to provide both the response and demonstrated workings to each question.

 # Good luck!